Paddle North Dakota's Rivers and Lakes

 304 miles, May-August

 Canoeists of the Red River travel through the heart of the Red River Valley, one of the nation's most fertile agricultural regions.
 The winding river, flanked by North Dakota to the west and Minnesota to the east, passes bountiful farmland checkered with bottom-land forest and tall grass prairies.
-You can rent kayaks at the River Keepers Canoe and Kayak Rentals located at the Hjemkomst Landing in the parking lot of the Hjemkomst Center in Moorhead.
+You can rent kayaks at the Canoe & Kayak Rentals at Hjemkomst Landing located in the parking lot of the Hjemkomst Center in Moorhead; or at the Boathouse on the Red in Grand Forks.

 Mouse River (Souris)